bekk/bekk-christmas/post/javascript/the-people-behind-javascript-yulia-startsev.md

 ### Who are you and what do you do?

 Yulia Startsev - Spidermonkey developer and co-chair of Ecma’s TC39.
+The chair group helps facilitate the plenary meetings, which are face to face meetings that happen 6 times a year.
+We also do back office tasks like helping new members get started.

 ### How did you get into programming?